glasswalk3r/cpan-openbsd-smoker/README.md

 The associated VMs (see Vagranfile) with this project are based on Vagrant (and Virtualbox as the provider) with the Smoker pre-configured on OpenBSD.
 Many aspects of the VM can be customized during the provisioning phase, like:

   * Mirrors to be used (OpenBSD and CPAN).
   * Which perl to compile and use for the smoker.
+This project uses [perlbrew](https://perlbrew.pl) to download perl source code and compiles a interpreter.
+Currently, all compile options supported by perlbrew can be used.
   * Tests submitter identification.
-  * Number of processors in the VM (used for parallel tasks executing, for example).
+  * Number of processors in the VM: this correlate directly to the number of users/smokers you want to run in parallel.
   * Keyboard selection.
-  * Adds up to two users with low privileges to execute the CPAN::Reporter::Smoker application.
+  * An arbitrary number of users with low privileges to execute the CPAN::Reporter::Smoker application.
   * Using a CPAN mirror: you can declare one already available on your local network, configure one inside the VM or do both!
 Well, not much useful configuration unless you just want to pre-initialize your VM local CPAN mirror first, then latter change the configuration.
   * The OpenBSD version you want to use (see config.vm.box available values).